ethereum/consensus-specs/specs/phase0/p2p-interface.md

 The requester MUST close the write side of the stream once it finishes writing the request message.
 At this point, the stream will be half-closed.

-The requester MUST wait a maximum of `TTFB_TIMEOUT` for the first response byte to arrive (time to first byte—or TTFB—timeout).
-On that happening, the requester allows a further `RESP_TIMEOUT` for each subsequent `response_chunk` received.
+The requester MUST NOT make more than two concurrent requests with the same ID.

-If any of these timeouts fire, the requester SHOULD reset the stream and deem the req/resp operation to have failed.
+If a timeout happens on the requesting side, they SHOULD reset the stream.

 A requester SHOULD read from the stream until either:
 1. An error result is received in one of the chunks (the error payload MAY be read before stopping).